johanley/precision-timekeeping/README.md

 In SOFA, specific conversions between timescales are implemented, each at the best possible precision.
 This is a good design for SOFA.
 But in SOFA, to go from one timescale to another, you need to think about the specific chain of conversions that gets you from A to B.
+In this library, it's always a single method call.

 ### UT1 Supported After 1980
 The difference UT1-TAI in seconds is taken from the <a href='https://hpiers.obspm.fr/eop-pc/index.php?index=C04&lang=en'>IERS EOP C04 series data set</a>.
-The sigma for the UT1-TAI value is generally below 1.0 milliseconds after 1980-01-01.
+The sigma for the UT1-TAI value is generally below 1.0 milliseconds after 1980-01-01, so that date has been adopted as the cut-off here.
+There's also a back-door System property that lets you manually set a specific value for UT1-TAI.

 ### UTC Is Minimally Supported